kaveer91/GenericEncoder/GenericEncoder/README.txt

  To clean
    nmake clean

+ Note: libmp3lame is static dependent library which should be built on the windows and replaced with the one present(it is cygwin compatible one) under "GenericEncoder/Platform/libs/".

 5.USAGE:
 ========
 Navigate to the binary folder "./GenericEncoder/bin/" and invoke the binary with foldername as argument